 The CSO payments are made in return for compliance with commitment to state-wide uniform tariffs for franchise customers.
 From 1 January 2018, Energy Queensland entered a fixed CSO agreement with the State.
-The compensation is a fixed payment based on forecast revenue and matching costs from electricity sales to franchise customers of Energy Queensland up to 30 June 2020 on the basis that Energy Queensland is assuming the risk, and any benefits, inherent in a fixed payment based on forecast.
-The parties are aiming for increased simplification and administrative ease in CSO compensation claims, payments and reporting while acknowledging the State still requires certain data in relation to the actual cost of performance of community service obligations.
+The compensation is a fixed payment based on forecast revenue and matching costs from electricity sales to franchise customers of Energy Queensland on the basis that Energy Queensland is assuming the risk, and any benefits, inherent in a fixed payment based on forecast.
+In the prior year, the CSO was recognised in the accounts of Ergon Energy Queensland on a fixed basis.
+During the year, the CSO is recognised on an actual consumed basis, with an intercompany receivable from Energy Queensland for that amount.
+The parties are aiming for increased simplification and administrative ease in CSO compensation claims, payments and reporting.